 Reflecting on past events is an essential link between past action and more effective future action.
 The harder the decisions we make, the more difficult the process of reflecting becomes.
 We've all encountered people who appear to stumble along, oblivious to the lessons of the past, continuously making the same mistakes, repeating them again and again.
 This is a good example of those who fail to learn.

-Applying Blundel and Lockett’s Opportunity Business Model in practice in entrepreneurial theory.
+MBA New Venture Challenge.
+How to be an entrepreneur.
+Entrepreneurial Theory.
+Applying Blundel and Lockett's Opportunity Business Model in practice in entrepreneurial theory.
 Exploring how Dimensions and Drivers influence entrepreneurial opportunities in practice.
-What is Blundel’s opportunity business model abd how do you apply it in practice?
+What is Blundel's opportunity business model and how do you apply it in practice?